How to Create AI Prompts: Design the Process Before You Write

 Using AI to clarify your goal and success criteria

-One effective way to improve prompts is to let AI help define what you are trying to achieve before asking it to produce anything.
-Rather than starting with a task like write a post or summarize this article, begin by clarifying the outcome.
-Ask the AI what information it would need to create a useful response, or what success should look like for the task.
+One practical way to improve prompts is to let AI help define the outcome before asking it to produce anything.
+Rather than starting with a task like write a post or summarize this article, begin by clarifying what a useful result should accomplish.
+You can ask the AI what information it would need to respond well, or what success should look like for the task.

-This approach moves you from vague intentions to clear objectives.
+This approach helps turn vague intentions into clear objectives.
 When success is defined, whether that means clarity, accuracy, tone, or format, the AI works from a stronger foundation.
-It also pushes you to think more deliberately about what you actually want, which often reveals gaps or assumptions that were easy to overlook.
+It also pushes you to think more carefully about what you actually want, which often exposes gaps or assumptions that were easy to miss.

 Defining the outcome first removes uncertainty on both sides.
 You stop guessing at the right wording, and the AI no longer has to infer your intent.
 The prompt begins with purpose and leads to more consistent, reliable output.